Want the best bone broth recipe? Learn secrets gained from making 150,000 liters of bone broth.

 Making chicken bone broth requires a mix of bones as well.
 If you roast a chicken or have leftover chicken parts, freeze them for later use.
 These work great in any chicken bone broth recipe.

+The absolute best bones for chicken bone broth are feet.
 Chicken feet give you a rich, concentrated broth.
 You can use approximately ⅓ feet to chicken carcasses (by weight) for a delicious broth.

 But chicken feet are notoriously difficult to find.
+And they look gross.

 If you can’t find chicken feet then you’ll need to use more chicken carcasses (neck is usually included) and chicken wings / drumsticks.